nsolanki0/llm-assisted-rna-analysis/README.md

 ## Purpose

-The workflows were assembled from a combination of:

-- Textbooks and educational materials
-- Package and software documentation
-- Publicly available examples
-- Publicly available biological datasets
-- Existing analysis workflows
+The workflows draw on a combination of textbooks and educational materials, package and software documentation, publicly available examples, published workflows, and publicly available biological datasets.

 The task prompts and explanatory/completion text were developed as part of the construction of this collection.
+The R code may include original code as well as code adapted from, or based on, publicly available examples, documentation, workflows, and other source materials.

 The repository is intended to provide a structured collection of realistic biological data-analysis problems and corresponding R-based solutions that can potentially be used for LLM-assisted analysis, benchmarking, evaluation, or further development.

 ## Data, software, and third-party material

-Many workflows use established R/Bioconductor packages, annotation resources, published datasets, and other publicly available resources.
+Many workflows make use of, or are based in part on, established R/Bioconductor packages, package documentation and examples, annotation resources, published datasets, published workflows, and other publicly available materials.

 Examples may include resources such as: